asalber/asalber.github.io/statistics/exercises/statistics.md

 <img src="img/time_exam-1.svg" title="plot of chunk time_exam" alt="plot of chunk time_exam" style="display: block; margin: auto;" />

-1. A which time have finished half of the students?
+1. At what time have half of the students finished?
 And 90% of students?
-2. Which percentage of students have finished after 100 minutes?
+2. What percentage of students have finished after 100 minutes?
-3. Which is the time that best represent the time required by students in the sample to finish the exam?
+3. What is the time that best represent the time required by students in the sample to finish the exam?
 Is this value representative or not?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">